suidouble/suidouble_metadata/examples/time_capsule/README.md

 Message is encrypted.
 And there's no drand signature yet to decrypt it.
 All you can do is wait for `May 20 2024` to arrive.

-*Note for readers from the future*: you can skip this step, as drand signature may be already available for you.
+*Note for readers from the future*: you can skip this step, as drand signature is already available for you.

 So after `Mon May 20 2024 01:33:14 GMT+0000` you can decrypt it: